paulasosa/frontend-developer/reto100/readme.md

 Day 5.
 - The plan is to add the page images and animations, but I don´t know completely how to do this, so, today, I was reviewing and learning more about this issue in the class of Platzi.

+Day 6.
+- Today I was applying everything I learned, and how much I still have to learn about the images on the page.
+You can see that images were added so that they adapt to all screens and also that in this adaptation they do not pixelate, there is still a lot to learn but "display: flex" has become my best friend!

 If you are here, please come one and see my portfolio!

 Good day!